NIHON KOHDEN SVM-7000 series patient monitors made in China and Malaysia

 To bring down the cost of a product, manufacturers typically reduce the amount of total hardware used and also saving cost by using cheaper components which are of a lower MTBF (mean time between failures).
 Contrasting against the SVM-7000 series monitors by Nihon Kohden are products from Edan Instruments, Inc. from China whom we are aware could offer monitors with high MTBF comparable to those produced in Japan.

-The types of SVM-7500 and SVM-7600 series patient monitors
+The eight models of SVM-7500 and SVM-7600 series patient monitors

 The operation of the monitors is only by touchscreen and with two display sizes, at 10.4 and 12.1 inches with a 800x 600 resolution.